 (ii) Future consideration represents the expected future payments of cash and common shares.
 The Company has applied probability estimates to each of the scenarios under the revenue thresholds based on management's projections using a discount rate of 10%, reflecting current market assessments of the time value of money and specific risks.

-Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three months ended March 31, 2018 and 2017
+Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)

 5. ACQUISITION OF SIGNIFI MOBILE INC. (cont'd...)

 The purchase price was allocated as follows: